 Music at St Matthew’s

-Whole class music sessions are linked to texts from ‘Power of Reading’, where children learn musical skills within engaging and inspiring contexts.
-Often, ideas are developed further in independent learning time.
+Whole class music sessions are linked to the curriculum focus texts, where children learn musical skills within engaging and inspiring contexts.

-KS1 children use their singing and performing skills in our annual nativity which is enjoyed by everyone.
-KS2 perform at the Carol Service held at St Matthew’s Church.
-A treasured occasion with a great atmosphere!
+KS1 children use their singing and performing skills in our annual nativity which is a very special event and enjoyed by everyone.

 To celebrate their time at St Matthew’s, Year 6 put together an amazing production every summer.
 Despite the 2020-2021 pandemic, they filmed their performance of ‘Wow!
 What A year!’ and it was absolutely epic!